JerielAY/fitted/README.md

 # fitted
 Worked on by Chase Coley, John Billups and Jeriel Adarquah-Yiadom

-A personal pocket stylist webapp created in one week
+A personal pocket stylist webapp created within a one week time limit

 Utilizes mongodb cloud, express framework and tracking.js